MarneeDear/presentations/python/virtualenv/managing-python-environments.md

 Now you can install any packages you like into your virtualenv and the files will end up in your virtualenv folder.

-You can also dactivate your activated environment by doing this:
+You can also deactivate your activated environment by doing this:

 ```bash
 deactivate
 ```

 It is the same for operating systems.